J-Cos/SimpleMetaPipeline/README.md

 # 4) Now you can run your own data, create a new control script from the template and run the pipeline from this control script as you did before!

-Once your have results take a look at SimpleMetaPackage (https://github.com/J-Cos/SimpleMetaPackage) which provides tools to easily convert pipeline outputs to phyloseq objects, and also enables multi-algorithm agreement tests.
+All parameters in the control script can be modified as desired to suit your own data.
+The example control script provided is heavily commented, and includes links to the underlying tools, to guide you in changing these parameters as desired.
 Remember you will need to find the optimal filtering and trimming parameters for your own sequences first.
 Remember these can differ across multiple runs.
 See here for an example of how to find these parameters based on vidual inspection of read quality profiles: https://benjjneb.github.io/dada2/tutorial.html

+Once your have results take a look at SimpleMetaPackage (https://github.com/J-Cos/SimpleMetaPackage) that provides tools to easily convert pipeline outputs to phyloseq objects, and also enables multi-algorithm agreement tests.

 If you want to rerun the pipeline on the same dataset for any reason you will need to delete the intermediate outputs from previous runs on that dataset.
 This is because the pipeline checks which intermediate outputs are available and starts running from the furthest point the pipeline previously reached.
 This is a feature as it allows an interrupted run to be start from the last completed step, rather than needing to start from the beginning again.